10 Moroccan Dishes to Try While Visiting the Country

 Couscous is an integral part of Moroccan culture as it’s usually served as a communal meal after Friday prayers.
 Family, friends and neighbours will gather together to share in this ritual and passing travellers are often invited to participate (don’t be afraid to say yes!)

 No matter how much couscous has been prepared, there is ALWAYS enough to share.
+You can learn more about the ritual of Friday couscous in my detailed article here.

 Couscous is a delicate, fluffy pasta that is traditionally crafted by hand (no packet couscous here).
 The cook carefully rolls and shapes the tiny semolina grains into uniform pellets.